gazebosim/gz-gui/tutorials/06_example.md

 ## Configuration files

-Configuration files are used to load an Gazebo GUI window with several plugins and custom window configurations.
+Configuration files are used to load a Gazebo GUI window with several plugins and custom window configurations.

 Example configuration files are provided in the `/examples/config` folder.